AbhiGudeti/monte-carlo-sim/README.md

 # monte-carlo-sim
 ## Overview
-The Monte Carlo Option Pricing Simulator is a Python application that allows users to estimate the price of a European call option using the Monte Carlo simulation method.
+The Monte Carlo Option Pricing Simulator is a Python application that allows users to estimate the price of a European/American call option using the Monte Carlo simulation method.
 The application is built with a graphical user interface (GUI) using Tkinter, enabling users to input parameters and visualize the results.

 ## Features
 Input Parameters: Users can enter key financial parameters such as initial stock price, strike price, time to maturity, risk-free rate, volatility, number of simulations, and number of steps.
-<br/>Simulation: The application performs a Monte Carlo simulation to estimate the price of a European call option.
+<br/>Simulation: The application performs a Monte Carlo simulation to estimate the price of a European/American call option.
 <br/>Visualization: Users can visualize simulated stock price paths over time.
 <br/>Results: The estimated option price is displayed after running the simulation.